Pajeon: Dongnae pajeon

-Dongnae pajeon is named after Dongnaesung (동래성), a former fortress in the Joseon Dynasty and now a district in the city of Busan.
+Dongnae pajeon is named after Dongnaeeupseong, a fortress of the Joseon period that is now located in Busan.
 Dongnae was a prominent battleground during the Imjin War and legend says the people of Dongnae threw scallions while defeating the invading Japanese soldiers.
 Dongnae pajeon was made in honor of the victory.

 The dish was also presented at the king's table and became popular when the Dongnae market flourished in the Joseon era.

 Dongnae pajeon is usually made from a batter of rice flour, glutinous rice flour, eggs, and gochujang.
 Soft scallions, beef, clams, mussels, oysters, shrimp and other seafood are added.